kwebio/kweb-docs/database.rst

 Shoebox
 -------

-Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a key-value store that supports the observer pattern, and a sister project to Kweb.
+Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a simple key-value store that supports the observer pattern, and a sister project to Kweb.
 Shoebox has both in-memory and persistent (filesystem) engines.

 In the future Shoebox will support back-end cloud services like `AWS Pub/Sub Messaging <https://aws.amazon.com/pub-sub-messaging/>`_